Can Turtle Undergo Metamorphosis

 So, why do some people believe that turtles do undergo metamorphosis?
 This misconception might stem from the noticeable changes turtles make as they age.
 It’s true that as a turtle matures, features such as the color of their shell, pattern, and overall size can change significantly.
 However, this is merely growth and maturation, not metamorphosis.
 For true metamorphosis to occur, the organism must pass through distinct life stages with drastically different appearances and lifestyles.
 This is not the case with turtles.

-See Also Do Turtle Live in Caves
+See Also How Much Is Turtle in Qatar

 For example, in the sea turtle species, the hatchlings emerge from the egg looking like a smaller version of the adult.
 They may appear darker in color and have a softer shell, but that is merely a stage of their growth and development.
 As they age, their shell hardens and they grow in size, but they remain recognizably a turtle throughout their life.